-SADLY the vivid red sands and hardy outback desert shrubs have reclaimed where once the Yanco Glen Hotel served-up icey cold beers to weary travellers.
+SADLY the striking red sands and hardy outback desert shrubs have reclaimed where once the Yanco Glen Hotel served-up icey cold beers to weary travellers.

-Arguably made famous nationally by the iconic promotional photograph of the legendary country music artist, Slim Dusty leaning on the bonnet of his ‘Old Purple’ outside its doors, I was lucky to have visited the Yanco Glen Hotel only a few years before its closure and eventual demolition.
+Made nationally famous by the iconic promotional photograph of legendary country music artist, Slim Dusty leaning on the bonnet of his ‘Old Purple’ outside its doors, I was lucky to have visited the Yanco Glen Hotel only a few years before its closure and eventual demolition.